1st Position Blues Harp – An Introduction (Part 1)

 No force, however great, can stretch a cord, however fine, into a horizontal line which is accurately straight.
 Elementary Treatise On Mechanics (William Whewell)

 The classic blues harmonica journey starts with a crusade to the Holy Shrine of cross harp.
 Whereupon, straight harp (normally in the guise of Oh Susannah) is swiftly abandoned.
-Drunk on the glories of success and now equipped with assault amplifiers and bullet microphones, the crusade is remobilised.
+Drunk on the glories of success, and soon lavishly equipped with assault amplifiers and bullet microphones, the crusade continues.

-New techniques are won - including tongue blocking, vibrato, blow bends and third position blues – before a pale figure appears on the horizon; the ghost of first position.
-Time to go back to square one.
+New techniques are won – including tongue blocking, vibrato, blow bends and third position blues – before a dark specter looms like a cloud on the horizon; the ghost of first position past.
+It’s been neglected for too long and now it’s broken our serenity, and it’s raining torment.
+Here’s how to make amends…

-Welcome to the first of our four part series exploring the magic of first position blues harp.
+Welcome to the first of our four part series exploring the magic of 1st Position blues harp.

-A contemporary blues harp player should be proficient in second, third and first position.
-There are plenty of other positions worthy of exploration and overbending has come of age, but these three positions provide the foundation of classic harmonica blues.
+Every contemporary blues harp player should really be proficient in at least 1st, 2nd, and 3rd position.
+There are plenty of other positions worthy of exploration and overbending has come of age, but these three positions provide the foundation of most classic harmonica blues.

 Why do we leave first position harping till later?

-Probably because the first sound to catch our ear is cross harp.
+Probably because the first sound to catch our ear is cross harp (2nd Position).
 The bulk of harp music is played in cross harp and naturally we want to imitate what we hear.
-So second position is a very convenient portal for entering the blues arena.
+So 2nd Position is a very convenient portal for entering the blues arena.

-Secondly, playing in first position demands strong use of deep draw bends at the low end of the harp.
+Secondly, playing in 1st Position demands strong use of deep draw bends at the low end of the harp.
 This takes muscle and not everybody can cut it.
 Proficient use of high end blow bends is also essential.
 But it is hard to master.
 We may feel it is unachievable and shy away.

 Finally, the options for expression in the middle register are extremely limited - unless you can overbend.
 So for most of us the middle octave remains barren.
 With blues licks each side and nothing in between, you will understand why we call it the Grand Canyon of harping.
 Newcomers are ill-equipped to traverse the gap.